ABV: 45.8 %

 Emptied bottles: 1

-Nose: A mild peatiness and some seasalt are the first things to come through.
+Nose: This Is sweet and peaty.
+A mild peatiness and some seasalt are the first things to come through.
 There are leather and black liquorice together with a fruity backdrop of apples and a squeeze of lime.
 Honey and vanilla act as fillers and sits in the gap between the peat and the fruits.
 A medicinal note comes forward after a while as well as a savory one.
 It’s nicely balanced and quite pleasant on the nose.

 Mouth: A slightly bitter start, with a bit of spicyness to it, is followed by a very pronounced medicinal iodine note.
 The peat is not as present on the palate as on the nose but it’s still easily detectable.
 Now it leans even more towards the leather note.
 Both the spicyness and the bitterness continously move forward over time.
 There’s also a sweeter side to it with honey, vanilla and a complement in some salted caramel.
 There’s dry oak and it’s slightly astringent.
 The fruitiness is basically hidden by everything else but there’s still a lime note in the back.